jahelsantiago/aider/MACHEIGHT-README.md

 ## Second task

 The `/add` command is used to add files to the chat session.
 The chat session is visible at the top of the input.
-For example, if I type `/add hello.py` the chat session will show:
+For example, if `/add hello.py` is typed, the chat session will show:

 <img width="320" alt="image" src="https://github.com/jahelsantiago/aider/assets/47577344/898d0437-3803-4ee7-b148-99dadf33d2af">